redboul/info4-gl-packaging/WORKSHOP.md

 Let's know use some real application and a database to store the data.
 We now have a REST app that uses a H2 database to store the data.

-Comment out the lines from the files *build.gradle* or *pom.xml* to add some new dependenciesa and also in *Guest.java* and *GuestRepository.java* to enable the JPA Repository framework.
+Uncomment the lines from the files *build.gradle* or *pom.xml* to add some new dependenciesa and also in *Guest.java* and *GuestRepository.java* to enable the JPA Repository framework.

+_Note_: In VSCode Codespace > Java Project panel, right click on the main project, Click on **Gradle** > Reload Project.
+It updates your VS Code dependencies.

 Let's build and launch the app without docker: